 Culture is a top buzzword these days.
-Likely with good intention, since it is culture that enables groups of talented but different people to come together in a way that allows a project to be completed, a team to grow and success to be sustained.
+Likely with good intention, since it is a culture that enables groups of talented but different people to come together in a way that allows a project to be completed, a team to grow and succeed to be sustained.

 Another popular word that gets tossed around often is innovation.
 In many cases, innovation is given the aura of the mythical and the inexplicable.
 But in my research, I’ve found that, like most things, innovation can be planned with software and encouraged with positive mindsets.

 Therefore, creating an innovation culture for your organization can be the key difference between an organization that innovates and grows and one that does not.